 Computed tomography (CT or CAT) scan.
 A CT scan takes pictures of the inside of the body using x-rays taken from different angles.
-A computer combines these images into a detailed, 3-dimensional image that shows any abnormalities or tumors.
+A computer combines these pictures into a detailed, 3-dimensional image that shows any abnormalities or tumors.
 A CT scan can be used to measure the tumor’s size.
 Sometimes, a special dye called a contrast medium is given before the scan to create a clearer picture.
 This dye can be injected into a patient’s vein or given as a pill or liquid to swallow.
 CT scans are very useful in identifying cancer of the nasal cavity or paranasal sinus.

 Magnetic resonance imaging (MRI).
 An MRI uses magnetic fields, not x-rays, to produce detailed images of the body, especially images of soft tissue, such as the eye in its socket and the part of the brain near the sinuses.
 MRI can be used to measure a tumor’s size.
 A special dye called a contrast medium is given before the scan to create a clearer picture.
 This dye can be injected into a patient’s vein or given as a pill or liquid to swallow.

 Bone scan.
 A bone scan may be done to see if cancer has spread to the bones.
 A bone scan uses a radioactive tracer to look at the inside of the bones.
 The tracer is injected into a patient’s vein.
 It collects in areas of the bone and is detected by a special camera.
-Healthy bone appears gray to the camera, and areas of injury, such as those caused by cancer, appear dark.
+Healthy bone appears lighter to the camera, and areas of injury, such as those caused by cancer, stand out on the image.